Categories

 Derivatives house of the year

-Firms nominating themselves for derivatives house of the year should be strong across a number of product classes.
-Submissions should include details of how the dealer has best met the needs of clients and responded to market influences over the past 12-18 months.
+The derivatives house of the year award is open to all firms taking positions in commodity derivatives markets: eg banks, energy firms and commodity trading houses.
+Firms competing for this award should be strong across a number of product classes.
+Submissions should include details of how the firm has best met the needs of clients and responded to market influences over the past 12-18 months.
 Pitches should include examples of specific, innovative deals and can include investment capabilities as well as trading and risk management.
-Explanation of why the deal(s) stand out against other market activity and what they achieved for the customer and wider market is required.
+There should be an explanation of why the deal(s) stand out against other market activity, what makes them innovative and what they achieved for the customer and wider market.
 Customer references or testimonials are welcomed.

 Corporate risk manager of the year